-Wild vs. Predators will be broadcast locally in high definition on Fox Sports North with a start time at 7:00 PM.
-The game can be heard on KFAN 100.3 FM or online at Wild.com.
+Wild vs. Predators will be broadcast locally in high definition on Fox Sports North at 5:00 PM.
+The game can be heard on BOB/KBGY FM, or online at Wild.com.

 to receive Minnesota Wild broadcast alerts/game day previews each Wild Game day.

 Go figure, the weather is supposed to be a little testy tonight just as fans are making their way to downtown St. Paul.
 With that in mind, make sure you make arrangements to arrive early.
 And, if you plan on celebrating the start of a new decade with some of the bubbly, make sure you find one of those underrated heroes known as designated drivers.

 Smashville is turning into Crashville as the Predators have followed up a five game win streak with five straight losses.
 Over its current skid, the Preds have averaged one goal per game.
 Wilson’s two goals on Tuesday gave Nashville its first multiple goal game since December 17 in a 3-2 win over New Jersey.

 Scoring wasn’t supposed to be the strength as the team is focused on defense with stalwarts like Shea Weber and Ryan Suter.
 But you can’t win if you don’t score, and that’s why the prehistoric cats put in a claim on Marek Svatos, a two-time 25-goal scorer.

 Let’s see, Kobasew filled this space on Wednesday and Havlat seems to fill it every other day.
 So let’s give some love to Nick Schultz

 , who doesn’t get a lot of mention in the “Who’s Hot?” talk.
 Schultz has registered an assist in each of the last three games, tying the longest point streak of his career.